ham-radio-software/D-Rats/README.md

 Cygwin install has not yet been tested.
 MobaXterm uses Cygwin for some of its Linux emulation, with a few changes.
-MobaXterm uses a program named busybox instead of the separate programs that Cygwin and Linux ues and then creates aliases to make it appear that the separate programs are installed.
+MobaXterm uses a program named busybox instead of the separate programs that Cygwin and Linux use and then creates aliases to make it appear that the separate programs are installed.
 Those can not be used in the install script and busybox must be used instead, and Cygwin does not use an apt installer.